 6. Paint The Tiles

 Once your tiles are clean and everything is protected, you're ready to paint.
-The key to achieving a good finish when painting tiles is applying several thin coats.
+Tom Drake goes on to say, "the key to achieving a good finish when painting tiles is applying several thin coats.
 As tiles are very smooth, brush marks will show up if you try to paint too thick.
-Painting in this way will also reduce the chance of the paint peeling, so it's important to get it right.
+Painting in this way will also reduce the chance of the paint peeling, so it's important to get it right."

 You can paint your tiles with a brush or a small foam roller.
 Make sure you work the paint into the grout to completely cover the tiles and check your paint tin for information on how long you need to leave between each coat.